1I'm already in EYSO. Do I still need to audition?

 After hearing auditions in late spring, EYSO staff thoughtfully make placement decisions based on playing ability, age, and the current needs of each ensemble.
 Students are placed in the ensemble most closely matching their musical level, including such considerations as the quality of tone production, technical facility, range on the instrument, intonation, vibrato, dynamic range, articulation, phrasing, rhythmic integrity, expressive style, and overall accuracy.

-14How do I audition for the Chamber Music Institute program & Honors Chamber Ensembles?
+14How do I audition for the Chamber Music Institute?

 Students interested in auditioning for the Chamber Music Institute (CMI) program can declare their interest on their application.
 Learn more about our CMI program click here

 .
-Students accepted to Youth Symphony are also eligible to audition for the Honors Chamber Ensembles
+Students accepted to Youth Symphony are also eligible to audition for the Honors Chamber Ensemble program (see #15 below).

 All EYSO ensembles use rotational seating, so you won't be assigned a "chair."
 Wind players will play a variety of parts throughout the season, and string players will sit in different parts of their sections.